Gather Operation

 - The current level 3 header from Chunk 20 ("ctDNA Licenses")

-This hierarchical structure provides crucial context for understanding the content of Chunk 20, even though the higher-level headers are not directly present in that chunk.
+Chunk 20 thus gets its full header path even though the higher-level headers are not present in that chunk.

 Best Practices